GabeyShark7/SharkPad/README.md

 Open Source: Fully open-source and customizable, making it easy to adapt to your workflow.

-SharkPad aims to be a lightweight, user-friendly tool for organizing your ideas, tasks, and creative work—one app for everything you need to do.
+SharkPad aims to be a lightweight, user-friendly tool for organizing your ideas, tasks, and creative work being one app for everything you need to do.